mlir-school/mlir-school.github.io/logistics.md

 ### Accommodation

-If the event is hosting you, you will be hosted in Robinson College itself, and [the same instructions on how to get to Robinson College.](https://www.robinson.cam.ac.uk/contact-us/visiting-robinson/public-transport).
+If you booked accommodation, you will be staying in Robinson College and [the same instructions on how to get there apply](https://www.robinson.cam.ac.uk/contact-us/visiting-robinson/public-transport).
 Please check-in at the Robinson College Porters' Lodge at any time after 1.30 PM.
 They are open 24/7 for check-in at any time afterwards.

 Please take note that if you are planning to take the university buses, the last U bus on Sunday departs the station at 8.39 PM.